 While your MacBook gets older, it’ll begin to last for shorter durations while you use it if it’s not on its charger.
 Often your battery life percentage falls from 100 percent to 50 percent within a few minutes.

 In such a scenario, you must replace your Mac battery right away and check whether that fixes the problem.
 Maybe specific programs on your MacBook could be imposing pressure on your battery and forcing it to drain faster unprecedentedly.
-However, Mac batteries are blamed for their poor battery life.
+However, Mac batteries are themselves to be blamed for their poor battery life.

 - There Were Excessive Charging Cycles

 Though the MacBook computers are highly-priced, MacBook batteries aren’t designed to last forever.
 Rather, they’re only supposed to last for a few years in maximum instances.